15 Parkman Street

 Minimally invasive treatments often present additional options for patients who required traditional open surgery in the past.
 These new techniques have the benefit of faster recovery times, smaller surgical scars and greater nerve preservation.
 A leader in developing minimally invasive treatments, we were among the first hospitals in the region to offer:

-- Laproscopic colorectal surgery, surgery performed using a small camera that leaves small scars on the abdominal wall
+- laparoscopic colorectal surgery, surgery performed using a small camera that leaves small scars on the abdominal wall

 - Transanal endoscopic microsurgery (TEM), scarless surgery from within the rectum that could remove polyps and tumors from the lower intestine